Climate Emergency Panels and Meetings

 As well as helping to raise the profile of this vital issue and secure external support and funding, reducing energy use and switching to clean energy will also increase energy security, improve air quality, minimise fuel poverty, boost the local economy and provide jobs and training.

-If you would like to declare a climate emergency in your town feel free to adapt Frome Town Council’s Climate Emergency paper, Climate Emergency presentation and Zero Carbon tool.
-And see ideas below which you might be able to do in your area too.
+If you would like to declare a climate emergency in your town feel free to adapt Frome Town Council’s Climate Emergency paper (PDF, 81KB), Climate Emergency presentation (PDF, 3.31MB) and Zero Carbon tool (xlsx, 83KB) And see ideas below which you might be able to do in your area too.

 Low and No Cost Ideas to Cut Emissions

 Here are some ideas that we are trying in Frome.
 Any decision to do something similar in your area is at your own discretion.
-Or do drop us a line to find out more.
+Or email us to find out more.

 Commercial Offer: companies such as Green Nation can install free solar on commercial roofs and offer building users a significant discount.